answersLogoWhite

 A three-way lamp switch is designed for controlling the brightness of a three-way light bulb, not for controlling an outlet.
 A wall-controlled outlet typically has a simple on/off switch mechanism, which is different from the dimming functionality of a three-way lamp switch.
 They are not compatible due to their different functionalities.

-What is a 3-way switch?
+What is another name for a three-way switch?